 Anything else to consider?

-We’ve covered some steps above which go some way to help reduce some of the symptoms of asian flush.
-However its important to note that the benefits may only be marginal and the research in this are is still lacking.
+We’ve covered some steps above which go some way to help reduce some of the symptoms of Asian flush.
+However, it’s important to note that the benefits may only be marginal and the research in this area is still lacking.

-If you experience the symptoms of asian flush, it’s probably best to stick to very small quantities of alcohol or even better, avoid completely.
+If you experience Asian flush badly, it’s probably best to stick to very small quantities of alcohol or even better, avoid completely.

 Sticking to the basics by eating a meal before going out and making sure to keep well hydrated throughout your night may help as well.